ShreyaThapa/v2-ach-api-docs/source/includes/_customers.md

 A Customer represents an individual or business with whom you intend to transact with and is programmatically created and managed by a Dwolla [account](#accounts) via the API.
 In order for a Dwolla `Account` to create and manage Customers, an application must obtain permission from Dwolla before being enabled in production.

 <ol class="alerts">
-    <li class="alert icon-alert-info">This section outlines functionality for [the Dwolla API](https://www.dwolla.com/platform), a premium product that only approved partners may access in production.
+    <li class="alert icon-alert-info">This section outlines functionality for [the Dwolla API](https://www.dwolla.com/platform), a premium product that only approved customers may access in production.
 To learn more about entering into a Dwolla API agreement, please [contact Sales](https://www.dwolla.com/contact?b=apidocs).</li>
 </ol>

 ### Verified and unverified Customers